LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Arbitrum-One-Mainnet-Jobs.md

 ### Troubleshooting

 Having trouble with your request?
-Check out our [Custom Data Feeds FAQ](/knowledgebase/faq/Chainlink-Users#custom-data-feeds).
+Check our [Custom Data Feeds FAQ](/knowledgebase/faq/Chainlink-Users#custom-data-feeds).

 :::caution
 This job has a configured gas limit of **500,000** for writing your result on-chain.
 If your transaction isn't returning any value after more than 60 seconds of waiting, click the above '**Oracle Address**' for this job to see if any recent transaction(s) have failed due to an '**out of gas**' error.
 If so, you'll need to either A) Return a smaller response, B) Split your request into multiple oracle transactions, or C) Contact us to request a higher gas allowance for your specific use case (may result in higher job pricing).